Marvel Mystery Oil: Claims

 Marvel Mystery Oil marketing literature claims benefits which include improved lubricating qualities, primarily cleaning and friction reduction capabilities.
 The product has previously been marketed as a fuel additive in all kinds of engines, including aircraft (although the company no longer markets it for the latter application on their website).
 It has also been used as an oil additive, corrosion inhibitor, penetrating oil, and in automatic transmissions as a leak stopper and seal relubricator.
 Supporting evidence for claimed benefits is not provided by the manufacturer.

-The lubricant was used as a fuel additive in a Lycoming aircraft engine which was specifically cautioned against oil additives (Service Instruction No. 1014M, which also stated its use would void the warranty) which suffered catastrophic damage during take-off.
+The lubricant was used as a fuel additive in a Lycoming aircraft engine, which specifically cautioned against oil additives (Service Instruction No. 1014M, which also stated its use would void the warranty), that suffered catastrophic damage during take-off.
 The NTSB listed the probable cause of the accident as "The improper use of [a] fuel additive which resulted in a power loss."

 Auto manufacturers Ford and GM recommend against using engine oil additives, stating they are unnecessary in their contemporary engine designs and may void their warranties.